Litigation attorney handling these types of cases:

-- a motorcycle accident case involving a collision with a car that started to take a left-hand turn in front of the motorcycle on a curvy road, causing the bike to skid and slide sideways into the car.
+- a motorcycle case involving a collision with a car that started to take a left-hand turn in front of the motorcycle on a curvy road, causing the bike to skid and slide sideways into the car.
 The injuries included a broken femur and fractures in the facial area, and it settled for $315k.

-- a medical malpractice case where the treater left a heat pad on the leg of a child for too long, resulting in burns to the child's lower leg requiring surgery.
+- a medical case where the treater left a heat pad on the leg of a child for too long, resulting in burns to the child's lower leg requiring surgery.
 There was no physical pain involved because the client already had a medical condition preventing sensation in the legs, but she did end up with a scar on her leg as a result of the skin repair surgery for the burn.
 This one settled for $350k.

 - a product liability case involving defective rims on a snowblower wheel assembly that formed little cracks and fractured during tire inflation.
 The client suffered injuries when the wheel on his machine failed during inflation and sent plastic wheel fragments into his hands and face.
 This case settled for $300k.